Maxwella10/azure-database-migration902/README.md

 Regular Review: Periodically review user roles and permissions to ensure they align with business requirements.

 Logging and Auditing: Enable auditing and monitor logs to track user activity

+### Configuration Process
+Enabling Microsoft Entra ID Authentication:

+    Associated our Azure subscription with our Microsoft Entra tenant.
+    Configured Microsoft Entra-only authentication for our Azure SQL Database.
+    This ensures that only Entra ID identities can authenticate.

+Role Definitions:

+Microsoft Entra Admin: Assigned an admin who manages user access and permissions.

+DB Reader User: Created a read-only user for querying the database.

+User Creation and Permissions:

+Created the DB Reader user in Microsoft Entra ID.

+Assigned the db_datareader role to the DB Reader user in Azure Data Studio.

+UML Diagram: Architecture.

+UML diagram for this project is below

+![]